ibrod83/javascript-binary-converter/README.md

 #### Converting decimals to other notations

-> :warning Float is not currently supported.
+> :warning: Float is not currently supported.

 #### Decimal to binary